kevinolega/callcentertrainingtips/6wel/guidelines/faq-students.md

 [READ: HOW TO ORGANIZE YOUR ANSWERS](https://callcentertrainingtips.com/organize6w).

-## The Activities Take Too Much Time
+## The Activities Take Too Much Time.
+How Do I Fit This Training In My Schedule?

 Write for 30 minutes to an hour then stop if you're out of time.